Pour-Decisions/wine_project/README.md

 # Steps to Reproduce

+* Clone my repo including the acquire.py, prepare.py, explore.py, and modeling.py (make sure to create a .gitignore to hide your csv files)

+* Run notebook

 # Takeaways and Conclusions

+* PolynomialFeatures was the best performing model, reducing RMSE from the baseline of 0.85, to 0.68 on the validate set.

+* This resulted in a 20% reduction in root mean squared error on our validate set.

 # Recommendations

+* Aquire additional features such as type of grape, yeast type, fermentation temp, etc.

 # Next Steps

+* With more time, we would like to explore additional feature engineering.

 =======
 This is a repo for: Quit Your Wine-ing: What makes a high quality wine?